notpoiu/RBXL-HTML-Parser/README.md

 ```
 The root element is a container for the top level elements in the parsed text, i.e. the `<html>` element in a parsed html document would be a child of the returned root element.

+## Sets
+Some data in this library is returned as a Set.
+If this is the case, you must call `set:to_list()` for a list of the Set's values.

 ## Selectors
 Supported selectors are a subset of [jQuery's selectors][1]: